ndp-software/keyboard-event-to-string/README.md

   other key is pressed

+## Release Notes
+- In Sept 2021, I renamed this from `key-` to `keyboard-` so that I could publish (my own) NPM package.
+- I (Andrew Peterson) converted this library to Typescript in 2021 to suit a web project.
+Feel free to offer contributions.
+- It now uses the `code` of the `KeyboardEvent`.
+This is _different_.
+This will not be backward compatible.

 ## Disclaimer

+### V1
 - This library is meant to parse only `keydown` events. `keypress` / `keyup` events have small differences, e..g. `keydown` is needed to capture `Command` on a Mac.
 So `keydown` is advisible for this anyways.
 - I wrote this library for an Electron side project, so I only needed it to run in the Chrome runtime.
 It probably won't work well in old browsers
 - ~~JavaScript keyCodes don't work well with special international characters.
 E.g. the German umlaut `ö` has the same keyCode as `;`, on a German keyboard.
 This library doesn't try to fix that and I don't think there's a good fix for all those special cases.
 Other keyboard shortcut libraries (Mousetrap/keymaster e.g.) have the same problem, so it shouldn't be a big problem since this library is meant to be used as a helper for those libraries~~ This library now uses KeyboardEvent.code, per current recommendations.
 The names of some of the keys may not be exactly what is desired, but they are "standard".
-- Andrew Peterson converted this library to Typescript in 2021 to suit a web project.
-Feel free to offer contributions.
-- In 2021, this was subtly renamed from `key-` to `keyboard-` so that it would be easier to publish the NPM package.

 ## Development

 Code of conduct, and all that stuff.

+This project depends on `yarn`.
+You'll need to do that before you can run `yarn install`.

+This uses [Gauge](https://docs.gauge.org/overview.html) for tests.
+You can write tests in markdown, and avoid all the ugly nesting and async/await of most JS testing frameworks.
+This should be installed automatically with your `yarn install`.
-This uses gauge for tests.
-There's a bit of tweaking to get typescript/gauge to work.
-To run tests, `yarn test`.
+There's a bit of tweaking to get typescript/gauge to work, which is sitting there raw, in `package.json`.
+Don't look at it please. 😉 To run tests, `yarn test`.

-To release, adjust the version number and `npm release`.
+To release, adjust the version number and `npm publish`.

 ## Credits